HVLepage/cavep-unah/_posts/2023-06-14-SecondUNAHvisit.markdown

 ## Remote Sensing with Hugo Lepage
 The visitors started their introduction to remote sensing by successfully obtaining their UK flyers license for small UAVs.
 This involved learning the UK rules and regulations by taking a theory test produced by the Civil Aviation Authority (CAA).
 This license is required in the UK, but not in Peru.
 However, it is still valuable to have such a license since the laws in Peru are almost the same as in the UK.

 We then planned a mission using the DJI Pilot app and went outside to fly the drone in a test case.
 This flight plan was executed in a field just outside the Cavendish Laboratory.
 They were all able to  practice with the manual flight mode before running the automated mission.

 We used WebODM to extract all the pictures from the test mission and used them to create a GeoTIFF map of the area.
 Using WebODM, we were able to get preliminary data on plant health and elevations in the field.
 In this example, the field is very flat and the vegetation is uniform, but in previous missions in Peru, we saw that this often isn’t always the case.

 We then spent time coding a python notebook in Google Colab to download, extract and analyse data from the Sentinel-2 satellite and using Google Earth Engine as our interface between the raw satellite data and our code.
 We used Google Maps to trace out regions of interest (bofedales, different fields, urban areas, etc.) and imported these into our code.
 Using vegetation and water indices, we created histograms and scatter plots for the different traced areas and compared their evolution in time.
 Each of the UNAH visitors now has a working copy of the code used in the tutorial.

 ## Teledetección con Hugo Lepage
+Los visitantes comenzaron su introducción a la teledetección obteniendo con éxito su licencia británica de piloto de pequeños vehículos aéreos no tripulados.
+Para ello tuvieron que aprender las normas y reglamentos del Reino Unido realizando un examen teórico elaborado por la Autoridad de Aviación Civil (CAA).
+Esta licencia es necesaria en el Reino Unido, pero no en Perú.
+Sin embargo, sigue siendo valioso tener una licencia de este tipo ya que las leyes en Perú son casi las mismas que en el Reino Unido.

+A continuación, planificamos una misión con la aplicación DJI Pilot y salimos a volar el dron en un caso de prueba.
+Este plan de vuelo se ejecutó en un campo a las afueras del Laboratorio Cavendish.
+Todos pudieron practicar con el modo de vuelo manual antes de ejecutar la misión automatizada.

+Utilizamos WebODM para extraer todas las imágenes de la misión de prueba y las utilizamos para crear un mapa GeoTIFF de la zona.
+Gracias a WebODM, pudimos obtener datos preliminares sobre la salud de las plantas y las elevaciones del terreno.
+En este ejemplo, el campo es muy llano y la vegetación es uniforme, pero en misiones anteriores en Perú vimos que esto no siempre es así.

+A continuación, nos dedicamos a codificar un cuaderno python en Google Colab para descargar, extraer y analizar datos del satélite Sentinel-2 y a utilizar Google Earth Engine como interfaz entre los datos brutos del satélite y nuestro código.
+Utilizamos Google Maps para trazar regiones de interés (bofedales, distintos campos, zonas urbanas, etc.) e importarlas a nuestro código.
+Utilizando índices de vegetación y agua, creamos histogramas y gráficos de dispersión para las distintas zonas trazadas y comparamos su evolución en el tiempo.
+Cada uno de los visitantes de la UNAH dispone ahora de una copia de trabajo del código utilizado en el tutorial.

 ![FieldTripSchedule](/assets/posts/9.23Remote1.jpg)
 UNAH visitors with their drone 'pilots licenses' / Visitantes de la UNAH con su "licencias de pilotos" de drones.

 ![FieldTripSchedule](/assets/posts/9.23Remote2.jpg)

 ![FieldTripSchedule](/assets/posts/9.23Remote3.jpg)